defactojob/parrot-doc/src/guide/pai.md

 This tutorial guides you through the process of minting and repaying PAI.

 Currently Parrot supports USDC and USDT deposits only, and you can generate 100 PAI for every 105 of USDC (or USDT) collateral.

 No interests are collected on PAI generated from stablecoin vaults.
-Furthermore, for stablecoin vaults, the system treat the price as pegged to 1:1, never to fluctuate.
+Furthermore, for stablecoin vaults, the system treats the price as pegged to 1:1, never to fluctuate.
 This way stablecoin vaults such as USDC would *never* liquidate.

-When price oracle are launched on Solana mainnet, we will introduce non-stable assets such as SOL, ETH, and BTC.
+When price oracles are launched on Solana mainnet, we will introduce non-stable assets such as SOL, ETH, and BTC.

 ## Connect Wallet